UBC-MDS/global_warming_effects_on_ice_thickness/doc/global_warming_effects_on_ice_thickness.md

 ## Analysis

-First let’s have a look at the median ice thickness from 1981 to 2002.
+First let’s have a look at the median ice thickness for the entire dataset, which spans from 1981 to 2002.

 <div class="figure" style="text-align: center">